JPegah/JPegah.github.io/_pages/about.md

   - /about.html
 ---

-I am Pegah Jandaghi.
-I am a fifth year PhD student in Computer Science at University of Southern California.
+I’m Pegah Jandaghi, a final-year PhD student in Computer Science at the University of Southern California.
-I am advised by prof [Jay Pujara](https://www.jaypujara.org/), and I am a member of [JAUNTS lab](https://www.jauntslab.org/index.html).
+I’m advised by Prof. [Jay Pujara](https://www.jaypujara.org/) and work as part of the [JAUNTS lab](https://www.jauntslab.org/index.html).
+I also collaborate closely with [Robin Jia](https://robinjia.github.io/).

-I work on Dialog Systems, Transfer Learning and Large Language Models.
+My research focuses on Transfer Learning, Dialog Systems, and Large Language Models (LLMs).
+I’m particularly interested in making LLMs more personalized, specialized, and accessible—especially for non-experts.
+I’m passionate about advancing techniques that help adapt and evaluate LLMs effectively across domains, enabling broader accessibility and usability for diverse applications.

 Education
 ------